jlleongarcia/jlleongarcia/content/blog/dev-forms.md

 date: 2024-09-07T23:20:21+01:00
 draft: false
 tags: ["Dev"]
-summary: "Easy Forms/Newsletters for Websites"
+summary: "Easy Forms/Newsletters for Websites: MailerLite and more"
 ---

 To give some cool functionality to static websites, we can use **some tricks**.